rickkas7/upping-your-prototyping-game/README.md

 One of the nice features of the Gen 3 prototyping devices is the use of the [Adafruit Feather form-factor](https://learn.adafruit.com/adafruit-feather/feather-specification).
 Not only does this allow the devices to be easily swapped, but there are a large number of accessories like displays, GPS modules, and sensors already built in the Feather form-factor.
 Using a doubler, tripler, or quadrupler, you can add these to your project with no loose wires and no soldering!

 However, sometimes you want something a little more custom.
-In this version, instead of using a big perma-proto board, you can use a little FeatherWing solder prototype board.
+In this version, instead of using a big perma-proto board, I used a little FeatherWing solder prototype board.
 This is one in a Feather Doubler with an Argon:

 ![Feather Prototype Board](images/feather-proto1.jpg)